MisterChief53/Metapulse-wiki/pages/WebServer.md

 	- Rendering Components: Displays item details such as name, description, image, and price.
 	- Purchase Functionality: Provides a "Buy" button allowing users to initiate a purchase.
 Confirmation dialog prompts user confirmation before completing the transaction.
 	- Error Handling: Handles potential errors during data retrieval, logging error messages to the console if the server request fails.
+- ## Functionality of Sellview
+	- Sellview is the place where users can put items for sale.
+	- This page can be accessed through the blue sell button located on the right side of the navbar.
+	- **It's composed of the following elements:**
+		- Inventory: On the left side of the page is the inventory, this is where all of the user's items are displayed.
+		- ItemInfo: On the right side is the ItemInfo component and it shows details such as name, description, price, and image from the selected item when the user clicks an item from the inventory.
+Price and description can be modified.
+		- ItemList: It's located inside the Inventory component, and iterates over the list of items and shows each item owned by the user as buttons with the name of the item on it. id:: 6629cbb6-b1a1-4398-a34d-befee248c661
+	- **Dependencies**
+		- “Navbar” from “../components/navbar/” component is used to navigation bar
+		- “Inventory” from “../sellview/inventory” is the main component of the page.
+It contains both the Inventory and ItemDetails components.
+		- "itemDetails" and "userItems" states are important for the sellview page as this is where the user's item list and the details of the selected item are stored.
+Both are pass down as props to ItemInfo and ItemList components.
+	- **Obtaining data from the API**
+		- When the page loads, it executes the useEffect, so fetchUserInfo() is called.
+		- fetchUserInfo() makes a HTTP GET request to http://localhost:8080/auth/userInfo so it can retrieve the name and money the user has using the token saved in localstorage.
+		- Right after retrieving the user's name, getUserItems() is called.
+This function makes a HTTP POST request to http://localhost:8080/items/getItemsUser.
+The response is all items the user currently owns.
+	- **Functionality**
+		- Fetching user name and user items: Upon component mount, triggers an HTTP GET request to retrieve the username based on the token located on localStorage, then the user's item list is retrieved.
+		- Rendering Inventory: Displays all items the users owns.
+		- Rendering ItemDetails: Displays details of the selected item.
+		- Change price and description: When selecting an item from the inventory, the user can set the price and change the description of the item.
+		- Sell Functionality: A "Sell" button inside the itemDetails component allows users to sell an item.
+Confirmation dialog prompts user confirmation before completing the transaction.
+		- After selling an item, a modal confirms the sale and redirects the user to the websiteview page.